YOGA WITH MARY CARDINAL

 Schedule a Private Yoga Class with Mary

-Mary Cardinal is a Yoga teacher for Minerva Educational and Wellness Treatment Center LLC and educator specializing in Therapeutic Yoga, Yoga for Seniors, Prenatal and Postnatal Yoga and Children’s Yoga.
+Mary Cardinal is a Yoga teacher for Minerva Educational and Wellness Treatment Center LLC and educator specializing in Holistic Health practices such as Therapeutic Yoga, Yoga for Seniors, Prenatal and Postnatal Yoga and Children’s Yoga.

 Mary has a Masters Degree in Education and trains yoga teachers in the specialty areas of Therapeutic Yoga and Prenatal Yoga.
 She holds degrees and certification in both traditional and Montessori education.
 She has taught Yoga at the college level and works with all populations.